 Law Review Article

 “A Ticking Time Bomb?
-University Data Privacy Policies and Attorney-Client Confidentiality in Law School Settings”, co-authored with Gregory C. Sisk, Orestes A. Brownson Professor of Law, University of St. Thomas (Utah Law Review, Vol. 2010, No. 4, p.
-1277, 2010, U of St. Thomas Legal Studies Research Paper No. 11-07).
+University Data Privacy Policies and Attorney-Client Confidentiality in Law School Settings”, co-authored with Gregory C. Sisk, Orestes A. Brownson Professor of Law, University of St. Thomas (forthcoming, Utah Law Review 2011).

 - Juris Doctor, Cum Laude, University of St. Thomas School of Law, Minneapolis, MN